 The bowl of apples from the dining room is put to work in the kitchen and will become a delicious apple crostata later this week.

 This shot was actually impromptu, as I was preparing the flowers for the breakfast nook.
 They just looked so beautiful in the sink and I couldn’t help but snap a photo.

 Lastly, here’s our breakfast nook!
 The sunset light in the breakfast nook is always unreal and beautiful.
 It’s somewhat unfortunate that it’s rather dark and requires a light for actual “breakfast” but we use this room constantly, and it’s a dining room too.

 I was mesmerized by the light in here.
 Later, when the leaves completely change colors, I will make sure to take some more shots and show you how this room positively glows at dusk in the autumn.

 I hope you enjoyed my tour!
 I will be back tomorrow with a free printable, and I will be sharing Part 2 of my tour next week, which includes the mudroom.
 In addition, if you haven’t already, please make sure to add your name to the list so you don’t miss anything!

 The next stop tomorrow morning is Yvonne from Stone Gable!
 I know you won’t want to miss her always stunning home.
 I had the honor of meeting and learning from Yvonne at The Haven Conference, and she is such a sweet lady!

-Also, make sure to stop by Good Housekeeping, where our tours will be featured all week long!
+Finally, make sure to stop by Good Housekeeping, where our tours will be featured all week long!